blackSquare225/RdD/README.md

 # RΔD

 ## Description
-This is a Snakemake-based pipeline that integrates a custom algorithm (DELecter) designed for fast and efficient identification of deletions in target long-read sequencing data.
+This is a Snakemake-based pipeline that integrates a custom algorithm (DELecter) designed for fast and efficient identification of deletions in target DNA long-read sequencing data.
 It automates the process of QC, alignment and deletion calling using modular workflows and reproducible environments.

 # Author